nedsantiago/science-symposium/README.md

     ollama run llama3.2:1b
     ```

-    Then, press `Enter` to start 1.3GB download.
+    Then, press `Enter` to start a 1.3GB download.
 After downloading, you will
     see a message that looks like this.

     ```